 There are many different devices that you can use to help treat knee osteoarthritis.

 Sports medicine caters to the needs of active people.
 Devices such as knee braces can help unload high-pressure areas in the knee and provide some compression to an inflamed joint.

-DO: Incorporate stretching and strengthening into your workout routine
+2. Incorporate stretching and strengthening into your workout routine

 Strengthening programs can provide extra support by helping strengthen the muscles around the knee joint.

 Whether you’re in a one-on-one setting or in a fitness class with modifications available for you, have someone certified in exercise prescription — such as a physiotherapist or kinesiologist — monitor your movements and your fitness plan.

 Incorporating stretching into your day can help you maintain the range of motion of your joints and promote healthy muscle movement patterns.
 Make sure to stretch your calves, hamstrings, quadriceps, and glutes!

 Did you know that every extra pound on your frame equates to four extra pounds on your knee?

 To reduce the load on your knees, maintain a healthy weight through diet.
 As well, exercise while being monitored by your physician.

 WATCH: The Do’s And Don’ts of Managing Knee OA (1:38)